-Kaufman School of Dance (BFA) Admission to the USC Kaufman School is competitive: No more than 15 to 20 students will be invited to enroll in the fall 2015 class.
+Kaufman School of Dance (BFA) Admission to the USC Kaufman School is competitive: No more than 15 to 20 students will be invited to enroll.
 In addition to the Common Application, applicants must submit the USC Kaufman School Supplement via SlideRoom.
 All required materials must be received by December 1.
 Finalists will be invited to audition in person.
 Current USC students and transfer students are welcome to apply but should note that the BFA in Dance is a four-year program.
-For more information, contact the USC Kaufman School at 837 Downey Way, STO 322, Los Angeles, CA 90089-0851, email email@example.com or visit kaufman.usc.edu.
+For more information, contact the USC Kaufman School at 837 Downey Way, STO 322, Los Angeles, CA 90089-0851, email firstname.lastname@example.org or visit kaufman.usc.edu.

 Herman Ostrow School of Dentistry (Dental Hygiene) All prerequisite and general education course work must be completed prior to entering dental hygiene classes, which begin in the fall of the student’s junior year.
 Contact the department about completing necessary courses at USC or elsewhere.
 Admission is for the fall semester only.
-The supplemental application deadline is February 1.
+The deadline to submit the USC Common Application is February 1.
 Only junior transfer students may apply.

 For further information and a supplemental application, write or call the Herman Ostrow School of Dentistry, Office of Admissions and Student Affairs, 925 West 34th Street, Room 201, Los Angeles, CA 90089-0641, (213) 740-2841 or visit usc.edu/dental.

 School of Dramatic Arts (BFA and B.A.)
-All first-year and transfer applicants must complete the School of Dramatic Arts section of the USC Writing Supplement.
-The deadline for all first-year and transfer applicants to BFA programs is December 1.
-B.A. applicants can apply by the regular first-year and transfer deadlines.
+Applicants must complete portfolio requirements for the School of Dramatic Arts.
+The deadline for all first-year programs, and transfer BFA programs, is December 1.
+The deadline for BFA transfer programs is February 1.
 An audition/interview is required for admission to the BFA program; applicants will be notified of the dates and locations for auditions and interviews after the departmental application is received.
 Additional information is available by calling (213) 740-1286 or visiting dramaticarts.usc.edu.

 Viterbi School of Engineering Applicants to engineering and computer science majors must respond to the two short-answer questions on the USC Writing Supplement.
 For first-year applicants to all majors in engineering and computer science, four years of mathematics are required for admission consideration, preferably with calculus in progress or completed by senior year.
 Three years of natural sciences are also required.
 Transfer applicants to all majors in engineering and computer science should have completed one or more semesters of college-level calculus and meet USC admission requirements.
 Transfer students are encouraged to complete additional pre-engineering course work as available; visit viterbi.usc.edu/admission for a list of relevant courses.
 For more information, contact the Viterbi School of Engineering Admission and Student Affairs Office at (213) 740-4530 or email@example.com

 Thornton School of Music The deadline for all music majors (first-year and transfer) is December 1.
 All required supplementary materials must be received by this date.
-The Thornton departmental section in the USC Writing Supplement is required for all majors.
 An audition is required for most majors.
 Audition requirements and dates can be found at usc.edu/music or by contacting the Thornton School of Music Office of Admission, University Park, UUC 218, Los Angeles, CA 90089-2991, (213) 740-8986.
 Applicants are urged to apply as early as possible.

-Division of Occupational Science and Occupational Therapy This program accepts applications from first-year students only.
+USC Chan Division of Occupational Science and Occupational Therapy This program accepts applications from first-year students only.
 Students should indicate their interest as soon as possible to receive proper academic advisement.
 Contact the division to schedule an appointment with an undergraduate adviser.
-For information about admission criteria, program course sequence and application procedures, visit usc.edu/ot.
-Alternatively, write or call the USC Division of Occupational Science and Occupational Therapy at 1540 Alcazar Street, Los Angeles, CA 90089-9003, (866) 385-4250.
+For information about admission criteria, program course sequence and application procedures, visit chan.usc.edu.
+Alternatively, write or call the USC Mrs. T.H.
+Chan Division of Occupational Science and Occupational Therapy at 1540 Alcazar Street, Los Angeles, CA 90089-9003, (866) 385-4250.